Parineeta-2307/Two-Tower-Neural-Recommendation-System-for-Developer-Workflow-Discovery/README.md

 1. **Decoupled encoding enables real-time serving.** Item embeddings are precomputed and indexed.
 At query time, only the user-side forward pass runs (11-dim input, two linear layers).
 This is the same architecture YouTube, Google, and Spotify use for candidate generation at scale.

-2. **Dot-product retrieval scales to millions of items.** Because both towers produce L2-normalized embeddings, cosine similarity reduces to a dot product -- which FAISS computes over millions of vectors in milliseconds using approximate nearest neighbor search.
+2. **Dot-product retrieval scales to millions of items.** Because both towers produce L2-normalized embeddings, cosine similarity reduces to a dot product, which FAISS computes over millions of vectors in milliseconds using approximate nearest neighbor search.

 3. **Cold-start resilient.** New users get recommendations from their activity features alone (no interaction history required).
-New workflows get embeddings from their text description via the sentence-transformer -- no retraining needed.
+New workflows get embeddings from their text description via the sentence-transformer, no retraining needed.

 ---